DmIvanov/DmIvanov.github.io/_posts/2025-05-12-complexity-5-interfaces.md

 - **Separate concerns**
   Avoid multipurpose interfaces.
 Each interface should have a focused responsibility — doing one thing well.
 Separation enables reuse without unintended coupling.

-- **Make them self-documenting**
+- **Invest in documentation**
   Choose clear, intention-revealing names, types, and constraints so the interface explains itself at a glance.
-The best interfaces require minimal external documentation to understand.

-- **Invest in documentation**
 Self-documentation helps, but it’s not enough — especially for shared or public interfaces.
 Clarify not just *what* the interface does, but *why* it exists and how it should be used.

 - **Design for evolution**
   Interfaces tend to stick around.
 Design them with future growth in mind.
-Use techniques like optional parameters, clear versioning, and compatibility layers to support change without disruption.
+Use techniques like deprecation, optional parameters, clear versioning, and compatibility layers to support change without disruption.

 - **Use deep, not shallow modules**
   Favor interfaces that offer high value with minimal surface area.
 A deep module hides complexity behind a simple API (e.g., a `start()` method that kicks off an entire flow), while a shallow one forces the consumer to manage internals themselves.